When City Treated Water Isn’t Good Enough

 There’s also the issue of hard water.
 Contrary to what many believe, city water supplies are frequently hard and contain high amounts of calcium and magnesium.
 If the water supply is softened before it gets to your home, it usually is not “zero soft” by the time you use it.
 The only way to achieve true soft water is through a water softener.

 Hard water is frustrating and can often lead to problems with your piping and home machinery that uses plumbing to operate, such as your washer.
 This is because of the water’s mineral density.
 Soap doesn’t dissolve like it should in hard water, and it has a tendency to dry out skin, hair, and even rubber linings.

-We can help.
+If you’re experiencing city water problems in any of the following cities: Naples, Marco Island, Bonita Springs, Estero, Fort Myers, Cape Coral, Venice, & Sarasota, FL, we have the solution for you!
 We’ll test your water, see if it contains anything of concern, and then recommend any needed solutions.
 A free water analysis is a great way to get started.
 Contact us to schedule yours today by calling 888-660-6659.